cos316/assignment2-starter-code/README.md

 changes to the `http_router` package**, and not on your changes to any other files, though you may modify any files you wish.

-You may submit and receive feedback in this way as many times as you like, whenever you like, but a substantial lateness penalty will be applied to submissions past the deadline.
+You may submit and receive feedback in this way as many times as you like and whenever you like.